mkutz/screenplay-workshop-parabank/README.md

 If you're not familiar with Selenium in Java, or the page object pattern, I highly recommend taking the course [Selenium WebDriver with Java](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/) by [Angie Jones](https://testautomationu.applitools.com/instructors/angie_jones.html).

-You can find the link to the GitHub repository below this video, so you can checkout the code and follow the refactoring steps I take yourself.
-All you will need is
-- a Java SDK &geq; v11\
-  If you're running a Unix-like OS, I can highly recommend to use [SDKMan](https://sdkman.io) to get and manage Java (and many other) SDKs.
-- an IDE\
-  I will use [IntelliJ IDEA](https://www.jetbrains.com/idea/) in this course.
-You can just download the community edition for free or use your preferred IDE instead.

 ### Part 1: Page Object VS Screenplay Pattern

 Welcome back to part 1.

+// Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Page Objects and Screenplay

-Let's have a look at the test suite.
+Let's have quick look into Page Objects.

-As you can see

-The Page Object pattern is an effective and well-supported way to organize test code.

-A page object –like [RegisterPage]– contains locators for page elements we want to interact with, so it abstracts from the page structure.
+A test can interact with an element of a page using pure Selenium locators.

+However, if we add another test, it is likely it will need to interact with the same elements also used in our first test.

+So we have some code duplication and if the locator for an element needs to be changed, we'd need to change it in every single test using it.

+Using a Page Object, which contains all the selectors, allows us to define all our locators in one place, avoiding the code duplication.

-It also contains methods to abstract complex operations, like filling the full address into the form in only one step.
+It may also contain methods to abstract complex operations, like filling the full address into the form in only one step.

+Let's checkout the code and take a look into some typical Page Objects.

+// Switch to Idea
+// Navigate to [RegisterPage]

+The [RegisterPage] for example contains a lot of locators, and also several methods for filling all the fields on it.

+// Switch to [AccountsOverviewPage]

-In the [AccountsOverviewPage]'s constructor you can also find some waiting code, to prevent interacting with the page before it is ready.
+The [AccountsOverviewPage] is even more complex, as its constructor contains some waiting code, to prevent interacting with the page before it is ready.

+// Highlight constructor waiting code

+It also contains the methods to extract information.

+// Highlight `getAccountIdsList`

+`getAccountIdsList` extracts all account IDs from the table.

+// Highlight `getAccountBalanceInCents`

-Or we can put in methods to extract information for easier assertions, like `getAccountIdsList`, which extracts all account IDs from the table or `getAccountBalanceInCents`, which gets the balance of a single account as an integer of cents.
+`getAccountBalanceInCents` gets the balance of a single account as an integer of cents.
+Such methods make verifications much easier to read, compared to using such code in tests directly.

+// Switch to [TransferFundsTest] and highlight use of `getAccountBalanceInCents`

-However, page objects' methods are typically limited to simple _interactions_ on a single page.
+However, page objects' methods are typically limited to simple _interactions_ on a _single_ page.

 This is perfectly OK for simple tests, like a [LoginTest], which is in fact limited to the home page only.